Jjx003/New-Graph-Analysis/README.md

 "A Brave new World."
 In the following sections, we document how to utilize each of them, starting with the Size Analysis script.

+## 0. Requirements for All Analyses
+- Python3 and pip3
+- Jupyter Notebook
+- Python Packages you may need to install: NetworkX, adblockparser

 ## 1. Size Analysis

 __TODO: need to modify this readme for branch-analysis updates.__